Header Image

 Lack of drive is useful in dangerous situations if it relates to things that are not necessary to combat the stressor.
 Giving in to the spontaneous thought of going for a swim while the camp is surrounded by enemies is not really conducive to survival.

-With stress, as with ADHD, the drive is not completely lost.
+With stress, as with ADHD, the drive is not completely absent.
 From the perspective of those not affected, however, there is a lack of drive to do things that make sense in everyday life.
 Especially for unpleasant, irrelevant things such as cleaning or tidying up, the drive is actually lacking.
 However, the drive is still there for things that are personally motivating enough.

-If depression is seen as a reaction to even more severe, unmanageable stress, the all-encompassing listlessness that then sets in could be seen as a way of ending the battle, of surrendering to the enemy.19
+If depression is seen as a reaction to even more severe, unmanageable stress, the all-encompassing listlessness that then sets in could be seen as a way of ending the battle, of surrendering to the enemy.20

-There are a number of studies on learned helplessness or hopelessness, which even showed in animal experiments on dogs how they gave up trying to escape an electric shock (even when they had the chance again).20
+There are a number of studies on learned helplessness or hopelessness, which even showed in animal experiments on dogs how they gave up trying to escape an electric shock (even when they had the chance again).21

 From an evolutionary biology perspective, it could be argued in a very simplified way that if the opponent has won and the individual has been captured, it may have made sense to stop fighting in order to avoid being killed.
 The fact that listlessness is directly linked to depression and that in ADHD both symptoms come and go very quickly in parallel would fit in with this.